wermos/website/lessons/procedural-generation-virtual-worlds/procedural-patterns-noise-part-1/creating-simple-1D-noise.md

 float t = x - xMin;
 ```

 And here is the code to compute a value using linear interpolation.
-In most shading language, this function is called **left** (for linear interpolation, of course):
+In most shading language, this function is called **lerp** (for linear interpolation, of course):

 ```
 template<typename T = float>